pau1a/Transcrypt/main.md

 Transcrypt’s Quality Assurance and Acceptance Criteria are designed to ensure that every release—no matter how small—meets the same standards of precision, stability, and integrity that define its compliance ethos.
 Quality is not treated as a final gate but as a continuous state, achieved through automation, version control, and human review.
 The QA framework spans the entire lifecycle: requirement definition, code implementation, testing, deployment, and post-release validation.
 Every requirement is expressed as a verifiable condition—“what done looks like”—and mapped to acceptance tests that run automatically within the CI/CD pipeline.
 This deterministic approach ensures that compliance, security, and functionality are tested in one integrated process, not as separate afterthoughts.
 No feature can be released unless it satisfies its acceptance criteria, passes all regression and security tests, and generates reproducible results in staging.

 The testing framework combines static and dynamic validation.
 Unit tests verify logic consistency in the rule engine and evidence mapping; integration tests confirm that authentication, API, and report generation components behave correctly across boundaries.
 End-to-end tests simulate real customer workflows—from intake to report delivery—executed through scripted environments to ensure predictable behaviour under load.
 Automated security scans, dependency vulnerability checks, and licence audits run on every build, with failures blocking deployment until resolved.
 For AI-assisted components, deterministic outputs are compared against stored “golden files” to prevent drift or hallucination.
-Every build produces a signed test report artifact stored in the project’s audit ledger, creating permanent evidence of compliance with the defined acceptance criteria.
+Every build produces a signed test report artefact stored in the project’s audit ledger, creating permanent evidence of compliance with the defined acceptance criteria.

 Acceptance criteria themselves follow a simple triad: functional, security, and user validation.
 Functionally, the product must deliver accurate and complete results under defined inputs; security-wise, all data must remain encrypted, access-controlled, and free from known vulnerabilities; from a user perspective, the experience must remain clear, intuitive, and error-free within a standard use session.
 Releases are not accepted by date but by evidence—passing tests, verified results, and documented peer review.
 Post-release telemetry further validates performance, latency, and reliability against service-level targets (e.g., 99.9% uptime, sub-second API response).
 Any regression automatically reopens its related requirement for correction, closing the loop between QA and roadmap.
 This framework turns assurance into a living discipline: every accepted release is not only functional but provably compliant with the same rigour Transcrypt will one day automate for its customers.